ashwintumma23/udacity-aws-security-project/README.md

-# udacity-aws-security-project
+# Udacity AWS Architect Security Project
-Udacity AWS Architect Security Project
+Solutions for all the exercises are in the respective sub-directories